Moody in Israel | J-Term 2026 | UNDERGRAD

 • Please e-mail the first page of your valid passport to studyabroad@moody.edu

-Requirements after Official Acceptance:
+Requirements after Official Acceptance

 • Care & Concern Check (Part 2)

 • All study abroad participants require a care & concern check through the Student Life office & Title IX office with input from Health Service, Counselling Services & the Student Resource Center as appropriate.
-The purpose of this check is to ensure that student needs are identified and supported/accomodated adequately.
+The purpose of this check is to ensure that student needs are identified and supported/accommodated adequately.

 • Travel Registry